richardborbely/ChestX-ray14_CNN/README.md

 The test results demonstrate, that a shortened version of MobileNet is the most suitable model for the task, and significant diagnostic predictions can be made with the proposed network architecture.
-Transfer learning proved to be beneficial and offered increased classification performance, regardless of the apparent domain discrepancy
+Transfer learning proved to be beneficial and offered increased classification performance, regardless of the apparent domain discrepancy.

 To run the jupyter notebook, which contains the project: